laravel-enso/documentation/docs/guide/developing-with-enso.md

 ::: tip Customizing
-If you already created some of the files, such as a model and a migration, you can configure and choose what you want the cli to create for you, skipping what you don't need.
+If you already created some of the files, such as a model and a migration, you can configure the CLI to skip building them.
 :::

 ::: tip Starting clean
-If you're just starting to use the cli, it is recommended to do so on a clean project state, after you've configured/initialized git, and you've committed your other changes, as once the files are generated, you'll be able to use `git status` to see a list of changes.
+If you're just starting to use the CLI, it is recommended to do so on a clean project state, after you've configured/initialized git, and you've committed your other changes, as once the files are generated, you'll be able to use `git status` to see a list of changes.